 In the meantime, if your phone still crashes or restarts, again and again, it means that the problem has become more complicated and requires more rigorous solutions.

 Method 3 – Wipe Cache Partition

 When it comes to wiping the cache, it might help you get rid of that problem.
 This method wouldn’t erase everything from your phone as long as it’s done currently.
-Here is how to wipe cache partition:
+Here is how to wipe the cache partition:

 - Switch off your smartphone

-- When Logo of Samsung appears, don’t release Volume Up or Home Button but release a Power button
+- When the Logo of Samsung appears, don’t release Volume Up or Home Button but release a Power button

 - When the Android logo appears, release all the buttons